PLoizidou/PCBS_Emotional_Memory/README.md

 4. Replicate Figure 4: find which cells are modulated bu sharp-wave ripples.
 Plot the relevant figures.

 The most important question is whether any of the findings can be replicated with only a fraction of raw data.

+## Data
+The data were acquired from: https://crcns.org/data-sets/hc